NahyeMoon/Tech_Layoff/Customer Call List/Data Cleaning.md

 <br />

-I also standardized the Phone_Number	 to xxx-xxx-xxxx.
-I began with removing any other characters than numbers or alphabets (for NaN) such as |, /, -
+Phone_Number was formatted like xxx-xxx-xxxx.
+First, any other characters than numbers or alphabets (for NaN) such as |, /, - wre removed.

 ```python
 # remove anything other than alphabets(lower or upper)